Digital Executive Protection: Personal cybersecurity for your executives

 These risks in the executives’ personal realm introduce unacceptable risks into the corporation in a number of ways when corporate documents and information make their way into private emails, devices, and the network – reputational, financial, data breach, loss of intellectual property, and a potential avenue back into the company itself.

-This type of attack has been happening for years; it’s not a new phenomenon.
+These types of attacks have been happening for years; it’s not a new phenomenon.
+But their level of sophistication is advancing.
 It’s why nation states, foreign intelligence forces, and cybercriminals target the soft underbelly that is an individual’s personal life.

 Larger companies often invest upwards of $50M to protect their company’s assets, ensuring the cybersecurity fortress remains difficult to penetrate.
 The easiest path is to find other entry points.
 Why not go after the executive that is spending $5 instead on cybersecurity for their home?
 With antiquated anti-virus protection in place, unpatched devices, accounts that are not protected with dual-factor authentication, or home automation systems that are not set up correctly, the home is ripe for sabotage.

-The only way to solve the risk for corporate executives, board of directors, executive leadership teams is with a holistic, active defense methodology that reduces the attack surface for these individuals and ensures protection in real-time.
+Simply stated: The only way to solve the risk for corporate executives, board of directors, executive leadership teams, and their families, is with a holistic, active defense methodology that reduces the attack surface for these individuals and ensures protection in real-time.

 Just like a personal bodyguard protects the physical entity, Digital Executive Protection cloaks the executive in 24/7/365 protection where they are most vulnerable.
 It’s a necessary complement to any companies’ information security protection program.